-The Song "God Bless America" Nearly Didn't Exist
+The Song 'God Bless America' Nearly Didn't Exist

-It Wasn't a National Holiday Until 1870Photo: Baranov E / Shutterstock
+It Wasn't A National Holiday Until 1870Photo: Baranov E / Shutterstock

 That's right.
-Americans manage to consume 155 million hot dogs on July 4th alone!
-This is out of the 20 billion hot dogs consumed in the average year in America.
-More hot dogs are eaten in the month of July than at any other time of the year, which is why July is widely dubbed National Hot Dog Month.If you put all the hot dogs consumed on the 4th of July end to end, they would stretch from Los Angeles to Washington, D.C. more than five times!
+Every year, Americans manage to consume 150 million hot dogs on July 4 alone.
+That's nearly triple the standard daily rate for the US, which in total consumes 20 billion hot dogs annually (an average of 54.8 million per day).
+More hot dogs are eaten in the month of July than any other month, which is why July is widely dubbed National Hot Dog Month.

-The Philippines Shared 15 Independence Days with America
+The Philippines Shared 15 Independence Days With AmericaPhoto: Aleks_Shutter / Shutterstock

 From 1946-1962, the Fourth of July was celebrated as Independence Day in the Philippines.
 This stemmed from two separate but directly linked events in the relationship between the southeast Asian nation and the United States.
 As part of the 1898 Treaty of Paris, which ended the Spanish-American War, the US was granted control of the Philippines.